 18. Chevy Chase became so popular after appearing on the show for one season, that he left in order to try out his luck in Hollywood.
 While fans loved him, many of his fellow cast members couldn't stand him.
-Chase had a reputation of being abusive and rude, and when he returned to host in 1978, he got into a fist fight with Bill Murray.
+Chase had a reputation for being abusive and rude, and when he returned to host in 1978, he got into a fistfight with Bill Murray.
 Dan Aykroyd had to pull them apart, as the two exchanged insults.
 However, the pair are reportedly on good terms now.

 19. Jim Carrey auditioned twice for Saturday Night Live, but somehow was rejected both times.
 He would go on to host the show a few times since his auditions.

 20. Alec Baldwin has hosted the show the most out of everyone.
 As of February 2017, he has hosted a massive 17 times.